ZeitgeberH/patchview/docs/tutorials.rst

 *multiple series FP analysis*
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Load all series of interests using method described in **import multiple files simultaneously** section.
-Invoke firing pattern analysis from the contex menu of the "Firing pattern" tab in the first middle left panel.
+Invoke firing pattern analysis from the context menu of the "Firing pattern" tab in the first middle left panel.

 **Monosynaptic connection detection**
 -------------------------------------------
 Same loading method as the multiple series FP analysis.
-Invoke **Synaptic connections (Batch)** from the context menu of the "Connection" tab in the first middle left panel.
+If the files are successfully loaded, there should be a list of files which has the firing pattern recorded in the `Connection` tab.
+Invoke **Synaptic connections (Batch)** from the context menu of the `Connection`` tab in the first middle left panel.

 **Postsynaptic event (PSP/PSC) analysis**
 -------------------------------------------